rezaska/wvChallenge/README.md

 # Engineering Challenge
+This is a challenge I did a few weeks ago using TypeScript.

 ## Scenario
 Imagine that the design team has recognized two places that use a similar UI component to provide **insights** to our users.
 We want to formalize this by implementing a reusable component in our design library.
 (Think of this component as a Lego block that can be used in multiple places.)
 You have been provided with the Figma file outlining the design details of this component.